 Back Pain Diagnosis

 Diagnostic tests may indicate if a patient’s back pain is a result of an anatomic cause.
-However, because diagnostic evaluations in and of themselves aren’t a diagnosis, arriving at an accurate clinical diagnosis requires any evaluation to be correlated with the patient’s back pain symptoms and physical exam.
+However, because diagnostic evaluations in and of themselves aren’t a diagnosis, arriving at an accurate clinical diagnosis requires an assessment to be correlated with the patient’s back pain symptoms and physical exam.

 - X-ray.
 This test offers information about the bones in the spine.
 An x-ray is frequently used to assess for spinal instability (such as spondylolisthesis), tumors and fractures.

 Injections may also be used to help diagnose specific types of pain.
-If an injection of a pain relieving medication into a certain area in the backbone supplies back pain relief, than it affirms that’s the area causing pain.
+If a dose of a pain relieving medication is injected into a particular area in the backbone supplies back pain relief, then it affirms that’s the area causing pain.

 Causes Of Back Pain

 By far the most frequent cause of lower back pain is a muscle strain or other soft tissue damage.
-Although this condition is not serious, it may be seriously painful.
+Although this condition is not severe, it may be severely painful.
 Typically, lower back pain from a muscle strain will probably get better over a few weeks.

 Treatment generally involves a short period of rest, activity restriction, use of hot packs or cold packs, and pain medications.
-Over the counter pain drugs used to treat muscle strain may include acetaminophen (e.g. Tylenol), ibuprofen (Advil), Motrin, or naproxen (e.g. Aleve).
-Prescription pain medications may be recommended for severe back pain.
+Over the counter pain, drugs used to treat muscle strain may include acetaminophen (e.g., Tylenol), ibuprofen (Advil), Motrin, or naproxen (e.g., Aleve).
+There could also be recommended prescription pain medications for severe back pain.